rrangaiya/opti-ci-cd/README.md

 ## Release

-The `Release` pipeline is used to deploy planned releases and applys a Release workflow which allows for concurrent development of consecutive releases to continue in Integration.
-It
+The `Release` pipeline is used to deploy planned releases and applys the following Release workflow to deploy to Preproduction and Production environments:
 - is triggered on any change to `release/*` branch.
 Use consistent naming convention for release branch name e.g. `release/1.0` for deployment history purposes.
 - creates a Nuget package and uploads it to the Optimizely DXP for deployment.
 The package name will be in the format _[app name].cms.app.<releasebranchname.buildnumber.revision>.nupkg_, e.g. customer.cms.app.1.0.20200527.1.nupkg
 - allows for staged code deployments to Preproduction and Production environments (upon approval)